mpv-player/mpv/DOCS/man/options.rst

     This does **not** work with URLs resolved by the ``youtube-dl`` wrapper, and it won't.

-    This can give subtly wrong results if per-file options are used, or if options are changed in the time window between prefetching start and next file played.

     This can occasionally make wrong prefetching decisions.
 For example, it can't predict whether you go backwards in the playlist, and assumes you won't edit the playlist.

-    Highly experimental.

 ``--force-seekable=<yes|no>``
     If the player thinks that the media is not seekable (e.g. playing from a